 - Use your hearing aids as your hearing care professional recommends.
-Incorrect use may damage vour hearing. - Do not use a broken hearing aid.
+Incorrect use may damage vour hearing. - Do not use a broken or modified hearing aid.
 It may not work properly and may be harmful to your hearing.
-It may also cause scratches or sores due to sharp edges. - Use only original consumables from the manufacturer e.g. wax guards. - Use only accessories intended for use with your hearing aids.
+It may also cause scratches or sores due to sharp edges. - Use only original consumables from the manufacturer (e.g., wax guards). - Use only accessories intended for use with your hearing aids.
 Consult your hearing aid professional for more information

 - Do not try to modify the shape of your hearing aid or accessories.
-This can cause skin reactions or sharp edges leading to scratches or sores. - If you have two hearing aids, they may be programmed differently.
+This can cause skin reactions or sharp edges leading to scratches or sores. - If you have two hearing aids, they may each be programmed differently.
 Do not swap them as this could damage your hearing.
-Your hearing aids are colour-coded.
+Your hearing aids are color-coded.
 Left = blue.
-Right = red. - If you suspect that you have a foreign object in your ear canal, consult your hearing care professional.
+Right = red. - If you suspect that you have a detached wax guard or another object in your ear canal, consult your hearing care professional.
 These objects can be harmful and can cause an infection in your ear. - If you have a sore or injury where your hearing aid touches your ear or head, continued use of the hearing aid may cause it to worsen or prevent it from healing.
-Consult your hearing care professional for assistance - Your hearing aids are tuned to your hearing.
+Consult a hearing care professional for assistance - Your hearing aids are tuned to your hearing.
 Do not allow others to use your hearing aids as this can damage their hearing.